eroticpink/kross-hugo-fleek/content/about/_index.md

 **IS IT POSSIBLE TO OVERTRAIN YOUR FACE MUSCLES?**

 It is not possible to overtrain your face muscles, because physiologically face muscles differ from body muscles and they are without fascias.
-If you are not sure or it doesn't feel comfortable while doing face-gym please consult your doctor.
+If you are not sure or it doesn't feel comfortable while doing the exercises please consult your doctor.

 **WHAT IF I'VE HAD INJECTABLES ?**